Contractual Defenses to Breach of Contract Caused by COVID-19

 The terms of the contract and facts of each case are unique.
 As a result, whether these defenses and any governmental orders give rise to a defense under the doctrines of impossibility and frustration of purpose requires a thorough analysis of the facts and terms contained in a contract.

 If you would like more information on this issue or if you are a small business owner in need of guidance, please contact us today.
-At Santomassimo Davis LLP, our team of lawyers, experienced in compliance, can help effectively minimize your company’s risk and avoid the unnecessary liabilities many businesses unknowingly face.
+At Santomassimo Davis LLP, our New Jersey lawyers, experienced in compliance, can help effectively minimize your company’s risk and avoid the unnecessary liabilities many businesses unknowingly face.

 Thanks for reading our latest blog talking about topical legal issues facing small businesses.
 Learn more from our Outside General Counsel Blogs.